-- Be a recognised research leader within their field with experience of managing significant research grants as the Principal Investigator.
-We would expect candidates to have experience of managing a research group, including training and supervising PhD students and junior staff, or equivalent examples of relevant leadership activities. - Demonstrate significant and original research contributions The applicant should have an exceptional track record of outputs commensurate with their research experience and be able to demonstrate significant research contributions in the last 10 years. - Be well-established internationally Candidates should have well-established international networks and plans to develop these. - Demonstrate wider contributions to research, research impact and research culture for example public engagement, schools' engagement, knowledge exchange, industry collaboration, team leadership, commercialisation or broader business activity, peer review and committee membership.
+We would expect candidates to have experience of managing a research group, including training and supervising PhD students and junior staff, or equivalent examples of relevant leadership activities.

+- Demonstrate significant and original research contributions The applicant should have an exceptional track record of outputs commensurate with their research experience and be able to demonstrate significant research contributions in the last 10 years. - Be well-established internationally Candidates should have well-established international networks and plans to consolidate their independence to become international research leaders in their field. - Demonstrate wider contributions to research, research impact and research culture for example public engagement, schools' engagement, knowledge exchange, industry collaboration, team leadership, commercialisation or broader business activity, peer review and committee membership.